Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Sparse reconstruction models: thresholding functions and primal-dual interpretation

 showing that $\nabla f$ is $(p_+-1)$-H{\"o}lder continuous, as required.

-We can thus focus now on the computation of the solutions of \eqref{bredies} in the discrete setting, where the domain $\Omega$ is discretized into the disjoint sum of $n$ non-empty subsets, i.e. $\Omega = \uplus_{i=1}^n \Omega_i$.
+We can thus focus now on the computation of the solutions of \eqref{bredies} in the discrete setting, where the domain $\Omega$ is discretized into the disjoint sum of $n$ nonempty subsets, i.e. $\Omega = \uplus_{i=1}^n \Omega_i$.
 By considering a single real value on each subset $\Omega_i$, with a slight abuse of notation we simply denote by $\ell^{p(\cdot)}(\mathbb{R}^n)$, the $n$-th dimensional subspace of the sequence space $\ell^{p(\cdot)}$ generated by the first $n$ elements $e_1,e_2,\ldots,e_n$ of the canonical basis.
 To allow effective numerical resolution, we heavily exploit the separability property of the operators involved in the sense of Definition \ref{def:add_sep}.
-By setting $\sigma^k:=A^* \Jppiuppiu (A\xk-y) \in \mathbb{R}^n$, the iteration \eqref{bredies} of Algorithm \ref{alg_bredies} reads:
+By setting $\sigma^k:=A^* \Jppiuppiu (A\xk-y) \in \mathbb{R}^n$, the iteration \eqref{bredies} of Algorithm \ref{alg_bredies} reads as

-Note that, thanks to the additive separability property, at each $k$-th iteration, with $k\geq 1$, the $n$-dimensional minimization problem in \eqref{sparse1} corresponds to the sum of $n$ $1$-dimensional ones.
+Note that, thanks to the additive separability property, at each $k$-th iteration, with $k\geq 1$, the $n$-dimensional minimization problem in \eqref{sparse1} corresponds to the sum of $n$ 1D problems.
 Hence, each component can be treated independently, so one can consider the independent minimization of the 1D functions: